-Hours and days of operation vary by location, but two meals are generally served each day, Monday through Friday, between 10:00 a.m. and Noon.
+Hours and days of operation vary by location, but a day's worth of food is generally served each day, Monday through Friday, between 10:00 a.m. and Noon.
 At many sites frozen meals are available to cover the weekends and holidays.

-We operate Meals On Wheels locations throughout Allegheny and Beaver Counties in Pennsylvania, as well as in Zelienople/Evans City (Butler County, Pa.), Grove City (Mercer County, Pa.), Wheeling, West Virginia, and in Marshall County, West Virginia.
+We operate Meals On Wheels locations throughout Allegheny and Beaver Counties in Pennsylvania, as well as in Grove City Pennsylvania, Wheeling, West Virginia, and Marshall County, West Virginia.
 To enroll yourself or a loved one in Meals On Wheels, call us toll-free at (866) 496-6640.

 Coming soon: Lutheran Service Society's Meals On Wheels service area directory.

 It costs us $35 per week per client to provide Meals On Wheels.
-Clients are asked for a small contribution to help cover the cost of this service, but with the help of grants and donations, we can serve anyone in need, regardless of their ability to contribute.
+Clients are asked for a portion of this cost, and the remainder is covered by charitable contributions from individuals, churches, businesses, and community organizations.
 Donate to help provide Meals On Wheels for someone in need by clicking here.

 While the majority of Meals On Wheels recipients are elderly, there are no age requirements for adults to participate in Lutheran Service Society's Meals On Wheels program.
 However, other guidelines have been established to evaluate whether or not the program is suitable for meeting an individual's needs.
 To enroll in the program, an individual must demonstrate: